Chymyst/chymyst-core/docs/chymyst02.md

 ## Example: implementing "First Result"

 Suppose we have two blocking molecules `f` and `g` that return a reply value of type `T`.
-We would like to inject both `f` and `g` together and wait until a reply value is received, from whichever molecule unblocks sooner.
+We would like to emit both `f` and `g` together and wait until a reply value is received, from whichever molecule unblocks sooner.
 If the other molecule gets a reply later, we will just ignore that.

 The result of this nondeterministic operation is the value of type `T` obtained from one of the molecules `f` and `g`, depending on which molecule got its reply first.